 The second week: Puppies began to open their eyes and ears.
 Visitors also popped by to say hello!
 Daily activities include lots of snuggle time inside the whelping box.

 The first week: Six puppies were delivered on the afternoon of October 8th.
 All were healthy and happy.
 In this first week, tails and dewclaws were removed, and the main focus remained on keeping mom fed and comfortable, so she in turn could keep her puppies fed and comfortable.
-On day three, we initiated the bio-sensing exercises.
+On day three, we initiated the bio-sensing exercises and also early scent introduction.